Influence and predict structural changes in the shoulder joint of long-term paraplegic patients by using clinical evaluation and MRI examination

 Results:

 Shoulder function according to the Constant score was significantly worse in the paraplegic patients than in the able-bodied volunteers.
 Similarly, the visual analog scale pain scores were significantly worse for the paraplegic patients.
-Magnetic resonance imaging showed that the prevalence of rotator cuff tears in either shoulder was significantly higher in the paraplegic patients than in the able-bodied volunteers (63% compared with 15%), resulting in a tenfold higher risk of rotator cuff rupture among paraplegic patients.
+Magnetic resonance imaging showed that the prevalence of rotator cuff tears in either shoulder was significantly higher in the paraplegic patients than in the able-bodied volunteers (63% compared to 15%), resulting in a tenfold higher risk of rotator cuff rupture among paraplegic patients.
+Conclusions: The present study demonstrates that the structural and functional changes of the shoulder joint are more severe and the risk of development of shoulder girdle damage is significantly higher in individuals with long-term paraplegia than in age-matched controls.

 Last Update: